 The first day of the hike was all about climbing.
 After navigating through the Chon’ Kyzyl Valley we started our climb up into the mountains, heading towards the Archaly Tor pass.
 This was the sunrise view from the camp we made on the first night.

 Horses are the wings of the Kyrgyz people.
 Without them, they would have nothing.
-There is nowhere you can go in Kyrgyzstan where you won’t see horses.
+There is nowhere you can go to Kyrgyzstan where you won’t see horses.
 This includes the mountains.
 We met this lovely guy at 3,600m elevation on our way to the Archaly Tor Pass on day 2 of the trek.

 Summiting the Archaly Tor Pass was aggressive with unstable scree making up the entirety of the path.
 That said, there is no denying it was worth the effort.
 We sent the drone up when we reached the top to capture the dramatic views that surrounded us.
 Simply, unreal.